rpp33-boc-pacific/improvibe/pages/api/README.md

   5. projects
   6. add

-Parameters should be inserted in POST requests via the body parameter.
-Query strings are appended to the end of a route
+Parameters should be inserted in POST requests via the fetch body parameter.
+Query strings are appended to the end of a route.

 ## Login API
-#### POST  `/api/logIn`<br>
+#### POST  `/api/login`<br>
-Retrieves user information and songs
+Checks login credentials

 | Parameter      | Type |  Description      |
 | ----------- | ----------- | ----------- |